voltrue2/gracenode/README.md

 #Modules

 gracenode framework is modular.
-And it allows you to extending by adding your custom modules and/or 3rd party node modules.
+And it allows you to extend it by adding your custom modules and/or 3rd party node modules.

 ### Loading modules from your application locally